 Britain set for biggest rail strike in decades

-LONDON: Britain’s railway network this week faces its biggest strike action in more than three decades, in a row over pay as soaring inflation erodes earnings.
+LONDON: Britain’s railway network this week faces its biggest strike action in more than three decades in a row over pay, as soaring inflation erodes earnings, triggering fears of wider industrial action.

-Rail union the RMT has said that more than 50,000 workers will take part in a three-day national strike, coinciding with major events including the Glastonbury music festival.
+Last-ditch talks to avert a strike broke down Monday afternoon, meaning more than 50,000 members of rail union the RMT will walk out for three days.

+RMT general-secretary Mick Lynch told reporters proposals from train operating companies and London Underground were “unacceptable”.

 Schools are warning that thousands of teenagers taking national exams will also be affected.

-The RMT argues that the strikes are necessary as wages have failed to keep pace with inflation, which has hit a 40-year high.
+But the RMT argues the strikes are necessary as wages have failed to keep pace with inflation, which has hit a 40-year high.

 Jobs are also at risk, with passenger traffic yet to fully recover after the lifting of coronavirus pandemic lockdowns.